alexandre-touret/rest-apis-versioning-workshop/docs/03-second_version.md

 ```

 The integration tests [BookControllerIT](../rest-book-2/src/test/java/info/touret/bookstore/spring/book/controller/BookControllerIT.java) and [OldBookControllerIT](../rest-book-2/src/test/java/info/touret/bookstore/spring/book/controller/OldBookControllerIT.java) are not really representative of the new behaviour anymore because they only return one element.
-If you haave time, you MAY update the [``books-data.sql``](../rest-book-2/src/test/resources/books-data.sql) file to have more elements and test the limit.
+If you have time enough, you MAY update the [``books-data.sql``](../rest-book-2/src/test/resources/books-data.sql) file to have more elements and test the limit.

 Finally, add the same config value you added earlier in [your test configuration file](../rest-book-2/src/test/resources/application.yml)